Pharos Energy: Democratic Republic of the Congo

 SOCO's operations in eastern Democratic Republic of Congo in the Onshore North Congo Basin commenced in 2013 with a short bathymetry study of Lake Edward and ceased in August 2014, in accordance with its June 2014 public commitment.

 In 2012 SOCO began to explore for oil in the Virunga National Park, Democratic Republic of the Congo, a UNESCO World Heritage Site which is home to 200 of the remaining 700 endangered mountain gorilla.
 SOCO said it was not drilling for oil and had no plans to drill.
 Drilling was strongly opposed and condemned by the World Wide Fund for Nature.
 In 2010 SOCO received a Presidential decree from the Democratic Republic of Congo (DRC) to explore for hydrocarbons in Block V, in the southern Albertine Graben, onshore eastern DRC.
 Block V encompassed an area of the Virunga National Park, a World Heritage Site, including a part of Lake Edward.
 SOCO had advised that Block V was not located close to the Mikeno Section, which is home to the mountain gorillas.

 In January 2011 SOCO employees allegedly forced their way into the Park, resulting in the conservation head of the park and several international agencies declaring their intention to bring lawsuits against SOCO.
 SOCO's share price subsequently fell.
 SOCO's Deputy Chief Executive Officer Roger Cagle said at the time that "The forcible entry is blatantly false."
 Cagle said SOCO was with a provincial member of parliament and had permission to enter the park.

-In March 2011 the then DRC Environment Minister Jose Endundo rejected an environmental assessment submitted by SOCO and announced that the government would now be conducting its own environmental assessment into oil exploration in Virunga, as well as the entire border region.

-Nevertheless, in September 2011 former Minister Endundo passed an order giving SOCO the authorisation to conduct the evaluation of hydrocarbons in the context of the Strategic Environmental Evaluation.
+In September 2011 former Minister Jose Endundo passed an order giving SOCO the authorisation to conduct the evaluation of hydrocarbons in the context of the Strategic Environmental Evaluation.

 In June 2014, SOCO signed a joint declaration with the World Wildlife Fund, saying it would not drill in Virunga "unless UNESCO and the D.R.C. government agree that such activities are not incompatible with its World Heritage status".
 However, SOCO did not immediately relinquish its operating permits or commit to an unconditional withdrawal..."They’re leaving the door open," said Zach Abraham, director of the World Wildlife Fund's global campaigns.
 They at the time supposedly told the government they were planning to stay in the hope that the park borders would be changed.

 In a statement, Ed Story, SOCO's chief executive in 2017, said: “Hopefully we can all get back to activities focused on both people and the environment where it does the most good for a place that we think can have a better future.”

 By July 2018, the group no longer held any African investments besides Egypt.